ahinko/simple-k8s-backup/README.md

 * `FORCE_RESTORE` Set to 1 to force a restore (restore only)

+* `HEALTCHECK_URL` An URL that should be called after a backup has completed successfully

 ## Example
 Here is an example setting up a cronjob in Kubernetes: